 Click here for further information on the different initiationreason values.

-In MyST, you must select the appropriate value from the drop-down on the Re-auth page (as shown below).
+In Portal, you must select the appropriate value from the drop-down on the Re-auth page (as shown below).

-MIT are processed using MyST (by selecting a transaction and clicking "Re-auth") or our Webservices API.
+MIT are processed using Portal (by selecting a transaction and clicking "Re-auth") or our Webservices API.
 Refer to the other tabs for further information.

 In the AUTH request submitted using our Webservices API, include the field initiationreason, setting the value to be one of those listed above.